 Leaves may vary in length, though longer absences are more difficult to accommodate.
 For a leave, voluntary or required, return would not be automatic and would be subject to review based on criteria specified at the outset.
 In the case of an extended leave, repeating all or part of a school year may be necessary.
 It is not appropriate to use a leave of absence to postpone or otherwise interfere with any pending disciplinary proceedings.

 The following descriptions outline typical forms of leave, although individual circumstances may require other responses:

 The degree of impact of a Medical Leave on a student’s academic status will vary with the amount of class time missed, the timing in the academic calendar, and the point in the student’s Deerfield career.
-The Academy will take steps to help the student make up missed work and, when appropriate, to adjust expectations about the work necessary to complete a given course.
+The Academy will take steps to help the student make up missed work and, when reasonable and appropriate, to adjust expectations about the work necessary to complete a given course.